+308 Sth St

 Parcel Number 202013503

 Site Size (acre) 1.72

-2030 General Plan Downtown
+General Plan Land Use Downtown

-Current Zoning Downtown General
+Zoning Downtown General

-Rezoning or Change to Land Use Required?
-No

-Proposed Zoning N/A

-Proposed General Plan Land Use N/A

 Vacant or Non-Vacant Non-Vacant

 Repeat Site?
 No

 Density or Proposed Density (units per acre) Unlimited

 Realistic/Net Units 18 lower, 157 moderate = 175 total

 Property Owner Interest in Residential Development?
 Yes

-1

 The City is reviewing an application for development of this parcel.
 The site currently is improved with an abandoned single-story commercial building.
 C Street Apartments, a mixed-use 5-story apartment complex, is currently proposed for this site and will include 175 dwelling units (18 affordable to lower income, 157 moderate) and 1,000 sf of retail.
 Proposed density is 101 du/acre.
-Project entitlements are anticipated in 2021, with development in 2022.
+Project entitlements were approved in 2021, with development anticipated in 2022.
 The site is located within 1⁄2 mile of the Oxnard Transit Center, which is a major transit stop (Gold Coast, April 2021) and is within the identified 2045 Regional Transportation Plan [RTP] as a High-Quality Transportation Corridor [HQTC].